microsoft/SynapseML/docs/lightgbm.md

                              numLeaves=31).fit(train)
    ```

-There is also a notebook example [here](https://github.com/Azure/mmlspark/blob/master/notebooks/samples/106%20-%20Quantile%20Regression%20with%20LightGBM.ipynb)
+For an end to end application, check out the LightGBM [notebook example].(https://github.com/Azure/mmlspark/blob/master/notebooks/samples/106%20-%20Quantile%20Regression%20with%20LightGBM.ipynb)

 ### Architecture

-We added SWIG wrappers to LightGBM to add a Java API to be able to call into the [distributed C++ API](https://github.com/Microsoft/LightGBM/blob/master/include/LightGBM/c_api.h).
+LightGBM on Spark uses the Simple Wrapper and Interface Generator (SWIG) to add Java support for LightGBM.
+These Java Binding use the Java Native Interface call into the [distributed C++ API](https://github.com/Microsoft/LightGBM/blob/master/include/LightGBM/c_api.h).

-We initialize LightGBM by calling [NetworkInit](https://github.com/Microsoft/LightGBM/blob/master/include/LightGBM/c_api.h#L749) with the spark executors within a MapPartitions call, and then directly pass the partition on each worker node into LightGBM to create the in-memory distributed dataset for LightGBM.
-We then train LightGBM to produce a model which can then be used for inference.
+We initialize LightGBM by calling [NetworkInit](https://github.com/Microsoft/LightGBM/blob/master/include/LightGBM/c_api.h#L749) with the Spark executors within a MapPartitions call.
+We then pass each workers partitions into LightGBM to create the in-memory distributed dataset for LightGBM.
+We can then train LightGBM to produce a model that can then be used for inference.

-The LightGBMClassifier and LightGBMRegressor have an API that is very similar to other Spark ML learners, inherit from the same base classes and can be easily used with other Spark ML APIs for [model tuning](https://spark.apache.org/docs/latest/ml-tuning.html).
+The `LightGBMClassifier` and `LightGBMRegressor` use the SparkML API, inherit from the same base classes, integrate with SparkML pipelines, and can be tuned with [SparkML's cross validators](https://spark.apache.org/docs/latest/ml-tuning.html).